Union Pacific Q3 profit up 23% even with flat volume

 “The Union Pacific team successfully navigated global supply chain disruptions, a major bridge outage, and additional weather events to produce strong quarterly revenue growth and financial results,” said Lance Fritz, Union Pacific’s chairman, president, and CEO.

-Fritz said the economy remains strong overall but consumer confidence would improve if the pandemic was under better control.
+Fritz said the economy remains strong overall but consumer confidence would improve if the pandemic was under better control, and retail sales might be even stronger without the delivery delays.

 The supply chain issues will likely improve as the ports and warehouses are able to add more workers and find more truck drivers to deal with the backlog, but he said the issues are likely to linger into next year.